Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Economic conditions such as interest rates, inflation rates, and changes in the tax laws will influence the value of real estate.
 As property values change in the marketplace, those changes must be reflected on the assessment roll.
 For more information please call us at 508-693-3554 x201

-You will need to file an abatement application with the Assessors Office within 30 days of the issuance of the first half tax bill.
+You will need to file an abatement application with the Assessors Office not later than the due date of the first actual (NOT preliminary) tax bill of the fiscal year.
 The Taxpayer should pay the bill as rendered while his/her abatement application is pending to avoid interest and penalties.
 The Board of Assessors has 3 months in which to act on your application.
 They will notify you on an approved Department of Revenue form of their decision with that time.
 If not acted on favorably, it is automatically denied at the end of the three-month period.
 For more information please call us at 508-693-3554 x201

 State law places the burden of proof on the property owner to show that their property is overvalued.
 Stating that your property taxes are too high is not relevant.
 You should establish in your mind what you think your property is worth.
 A recent appraisal of your property may help support your case.